john-cd/rust_howto/src/contributing.md

 This book is in its **early days** - it is intended to be easy for new Rust programmers to contribute to, and an easy way to get involved with the Rust community.
 It needs and welcomes help.

-Feel free to submit an issue or a pull request to the [repo][repo].
+Feel free to submit an issue or a pull request to the [repo][rust-howto-github].

 Contributions, from small edits to whole chapters, are most welcome.
-Draft pages are kept in [this folder][drafts].
-An informal (and very long) list of topics of interest is kept in the section below and in [TODO][todo].
+Draft pages are kept in [this folder][rust-howto-drafts].
+An informal (and very long) list of topics of interest is kept in the section below and in [TODO][rust-howto-todo-github].
 Embedded examples should be ideally _runnable_ on the [Rust playground][rust-playground]⮳ or at least directly copy-pasteable into Rust code.
-Please read [CONTRIBUTING.md][contributing] for more details.
+Please read [CONTRIBUTING.md][rust-howto-contributing] for more details.

 Its long-term goal is the coverage of the 'most commonly used' Rust crates, as defined by [blessed.rs][blessed-rs]⮳, the most downloaded libraries in [crates.io][crates-io]⮳, and 'high quality crates' per [lib.rs][lib-rs]⮳ [statistics][lib-rs-stats]⮳.
 Review [key crates](key_crates.md) for topic ideas.